 Ultrasound Tech Bachelors Program Overviews

-In an untrasound technician undergraduate program, training is provided in abdominal sonography, gynecological sonography, vascular sonography and cardiovascular sonography.
+In an ultrasound technician undergraduate program, training is provided in abdominal sonography, gynecological sonography, vascular sonography and cardiovascular sonography.
 Some bachelor's degree programs offer a general sonography track, while others allow students to specialize in particular areas.
+Students are required to complete clinical experience hours.
 After the completion of a diagnostic sonography program, a student can become an ultrasound technician.

 Bachelor's Degree in Ultrasound Technology